 Musicology studies are available through university music departments.
-Many programs offer subspecialty options in such areas as historical musicology or ethnomusicology.
-Students usually must know how to play at least one musical instrument and need to read music.
-An audition may be required for admission.
+Many programs offer subspecialty options in such areas as historical musicology, music analysis, music history and ethnomusicology.

 Bachelor's Degrees in Musicology

 A 4-year degree in musicology prepares students for graduate study or for entry-level teaching positions.
 Most schools require students to have a high school diploma or equivalent, be proficient in one or more instruments and capable of reading musical notation.
 Many programs require students to audition before acceptance and include foreign language coursework requirements during the program.

 Many programs include concentrations or tracks for students to focus on one or more areas of musicology, including advanced musical analysis, music history and ethnomusicology.
 Programs typically offer Bachelor of Arts in Musicology or Bachelor of Music in Musicology degrees; both types of programs offer a broad liberal arts education in addition to the major courses in music history and ethnomusicology.
 In addition to learning music theory and gaining instrumental practice, students take theory-based courses that explore the cultural implications of music.
 Students may take related electives in their major; course topics could include the following:

 Master of Arts in Musicology

 Master of Arts in Musicology students learn advanced musical theory, aural analysis techniques and the history of jazz and classical music in the Western world.
 Applicants must have completed bachelor's degrees in a related subject, such as music or history, and may be required to submit Graduate Record Examination (GRE) scores.
 Students must demonstrate competence in music reading and fundamental keyboard and voice skills.
 Many programs require students to audition.